 There are differences between each center in terms of how extensively data are entered into the NLTR.
-Diagnosis information, waiting list/transplantation status and survival data for all patients are now complete for 2016.
-I am extremely grateful for the meticulous follow-up provided by the transplant coordinators upon my requests during quality control.
-In Oslo, I particularly want to thank Stein Foss, in Gothenburg Christina Wibeck and Ulla Nyström, in Stockholm Marie Tranäng, in Copenhagen Mette Gottlieb and in Helsinki, Helena Isoniemi is overseeing the maintance of the registry.
+Diagnosis information, waiting list/transplantation status and survival data for all patients are now complete for 2017.
+I am extremely grateful for dedicated follow-up provided by the transplant coordinators upon my requests during quality control.
+In Oslo, I particularly want to thank Stein Foss and Monika Olofsson, in Gothenburg Ulla Nyström, in Stockholm Marie Tranäng, in Copenhagen Mette Gottlieb and in Helsinki, Helena Isoniemi with help of Leena Toivonen is overseeing the maintenance of the registry.
+I am also grateful for the start-up of collaborating with Tartu where Virge Pall has been very supportive.
 Quality control of the content of NLTR is a continuous priority, and a particular emphasis is put into ensuring integrity of the survival data, including cause of death.
-The remainder of the registry must be maintained at a level set at the discretion of each individual center and contact person.
+The remainder of the registry must be maintained at a level set at the discretion of each individualcenter and contact person.
+During 2017 we finished adjustments that would allow us to transfer data to ELTR and most centers have signed an agreement with ELTR to allow this.
+From NLTR this process is finished and regular data transfer can take place.